-We have calculated that, for our 2012 fiscal year, our institutions' 90/10 Rule percentages ranged from 72.3% to 93.0%.
-For 2012, our Dayton institution (consisting of a main campus and eight additional locations) derived 93.0% of its revenues from Title IV programs.
-For 2011, none of our institutions derived more than 90% of their revenues from Title IV programs.
-For 2010, our Dayton institution (consisting of a main campus and six additional locations) derived 96.9% of its revenues from Title IV programs.
-It was our only institution with a 90/10 Rule percentage above 90%.
+We have calculated that, for our 2013 fiscal year, our seven institutions' 90/10 Rule percentages ranged from 69% to 85%.
+For 2013, 2012 and 2011, none of our current institutions derived more than 90% of their revenues from Title IV Programs.
 We regularly monitor compliance with this requirement to minimize the risk that any of our institutions would derive more than the maximum percentage of its revenues from Title IV Programs for any fiscal year.
-We anticipate that our acquisition of FMTI in April 2012 will allow this institution to meet its 90/10 ratio in 2013.